 These are the most common pages of an orchestra website, but you can customize your website pages to suit your needs.
 For more design inspiration, check out our Website Examples page and the Beautiful Website Templates category of our blog.

-If you need a little more insight we recommend checking out the 10 principles of great music web design.
+If you need a little more insight we recommend checking out How to make a website for your music.
 There’s no better time than the present to get started so give it a try now!
 In no time you’ll have a beautiful website setup for your orchestra!

 Build a stunning band website and store in minutes